Guides

 Data flows left to right.
 Two node families render distinctly:

-Kafka topics, Delta tables, and Iceberg tables.
-Topic nodes carry partition / replication / schema facets when the enrichments succeed.
+Kafka topics (pink), Delta tables and Iceberg tables (indigo).
+Topic nodes carry partition, replication, and schema facets when the enrichments succeed.

 Toolbar & Interaction